eliasdabbas/radvertools/README.md

 advertools
 ================

 This package provides a set of tools that help in various online marketing tasks.
-It's under heavy development and so far it provides three main functions / families of functions:
+It provides the following functions / families of functions:

 ``` r
 - word_frequency()